-- Signature Algorithm: using at least SHA-2 with RSA, or SHA-2 with ECDSA - Responder's Identifier: the OCSP responder's Public Key SHA1 hash - Produced At: the time when the response was signed - Response for each Certificate: - Certificate Identifier: hashes of the issuer's DN and Public Key, and the Certificate's serial number - Certificate Status:

-- Good: for valid Certificates and Precertificates (with no assigned Certificate) - Revoked: for revoked Certificates (or a Precertificate for which a Certificate was not created).
+- Signature Algorithm: a signature algorithm specified in [Section 7.1.3.2](#). - Responder's Identifier: the OCSP responder's Public Key SHA1 hash - Produced At: the time when the response was signed - Response for each Certificate: - Certificate Identifier: hashes of the issuer's DN and Public Key, and the Certificate's serial number - Certificate Status: - Good: for valid Certificates and Precertificates (with no assigned Certificate) - Revoked: for revoked Certificates (or a Precertificate for which a Certificate was not created).
 When reason codes are used, the revocationReason field within the RevokedInfo of the CertStatus is present and is populated with the same values in [Section 7.2.2](#). - Unknown: for Certificates not known to the issuing CA - This Update: the time at which the status indicated is known to the responder to be correct - Next Update: the time at which newer information will be available